 When to Visit Frisco, Colorado

 Frisco, Colorado is a destination that changes beautifully with the seasons.
-Nestled in the heart of Summit County between the Tenmile Range and Lake Dillon, the town offers year-round mountain experiences ranging from world-class skiing and winter adventures to summer lake activities, hiking, cycling, and vibrant seasonal festivals.
+Located in the heart of Summit County between the Tenmile Range and Lake Dillon, the town offers year-round mountain experiences ranging from world-class skiing and winter adventures to summer lake activities, hiking, cycling, and vibrant seasonal festivals.

 Choosing when to visit Frisco depends on the type of mountain experience you’re looking for.
 Some travelers come for powder-filled ski days, others for warm summer evenings by the lake, while many discover that the quieter spring and fall seasons offer their own special charm.